cannon-zz/mindsweeper/README.md

 ## Solving Minesweeper

-The solver in this game uses a "brute force" approach.
+The solver in this game uses a brute force approach.
 It begins by identifying all of the unmarked cells for which information is available and then systematically tests each possible arrangement of flags in those cells searching for flag arrangements that are consistent with all available information.
-As the search procedes, for each cell a count is kept of the number of valid arrangements in which it was flagged.
+As the search proceeds, for each cell a count is kept of the number of valid arrangements in which it was flagged.
 When the search terminates, the ratio of this number to the total number of valid arrangements gives the probability of finding a mine in that